 On the steppe there’s no shortage of curious herdsmen.

 About as good as signage gets in Mongolia, I’m afraid.
 Without accurate maps, a functioning odometer, or GPS, I was lost often.

 During my two months in Mongolia I only stayed in accommodation in Ulaanbaatar, so I relied on solar power to charge my camera batteries.

 Lack of development, nomadic culture, and meeting other adventure cyclists and road travellers, were the best bits of Mongolia.

 Hell headwinds, torrential rains, unridable tracks, and bad food, were the toughest bits.
 My tripod was tied down from the wind to get this shot.

 I didn’t shower for 6 weeks—from Unaanbaatar to the end of the Altai mountains in Russia—but fear not, I did wash in dung-coloured rivers.

 On the Russian side (below) the landscape was nothing to complain about either.

-Two months for a 2650 km diagonal crossing of Mongolia, mostly on unsealed tracks and against prevailing winds, afforded me no time for contingency.
-I arrived at the border on the penultimate day of my Mongolian visa.
+Two months, 2,650 km diagonally across Mongolia, mostly on unsealed tracks, and against prevailing winds, afforded me no time for contingency.
+I arrived at the border on the penultimate day of my visa.